 Matting Photo Prints for Standard Size Frames

-One area for frustration with photographers is the framing of photo prints.
-If you have tried to frame one of your pictures recently and you use a digital SLR camera you may know what I am talking about, especially if you have to crop out some of the image to fit the display you have in mind.
+One area of frustration for photographers is the framing of photo prints.
+If you have tried to frame one of your pictures recently and you use a DSLR camera, you may know what I am talking about, especially if you have to crop out some of the image to fit the display you have in mind.

-That is because you are most likely shooting in a 3:2 aspect ratio which is far from being frame friendly.
-If you turned that into a print it’s the equivalent to the un-cropped version of a 6×4 or 4×6 inch photo print.
-And if you wanted something larger we are talking about an 8×12, 12×18, 16×24, 20×30, etc. And if you are probably shooting with your smart phone or even a point and shoot digital camera the default aspect ratio is probably around 4:3.
-This too translates too translates to some off sizes.
+That is because you are most likely shooting in a 3:2 aspect ratio, which is far from being frame-friendly.
+If you turned that into a print, it’s the equivalent of the un-cropped version of a 6×4 or 4×6 inch photo print.
+And if you wanted something larger, we are talking about an 8×12, 12×18, 16×24, 20×30, etc. And if you are probably shooting with your smartphone or even a point and shoot digital camera, the default aspect ratio is probably around 4:3.
+This translates to some off sizes.

 Printing any of these uncommon picture frame dimensions at FinerWorks is not a problem.
-Not only do we print custom sizes on canvas and fine art paper but our Kodak prints have a wider range of sizes available then you might find in many other places doing similar prints.
-Late 2016 and early 2017 at FinerWorks we opened up our in-house custom framing center .
-This allowed people to be able to order custom cut mats (and of course custom frames) so non-standard size prints became less of an issue.
+Not only do we print custom sizes on canvas and fine art paper, but our Kodak prints have a wider range of sizes available than you might find in many other places doing similar prints.
+In late 2016 and early 2017, at FinerWorks, we opened up our in-house custom framing center.
+This allowed people to be able to order custom-cut mats (and of course custom frames), so non-standard size prints became less of an issue.

 If you are like me, you probably want to preserve as much of the image as possible or print an outcropped version.
-But what do you do when you want to frame your print and most of the frames you find at your closest art supply store are limited to common sizes which don’t match your image.
-You can always choose to crop your image to but this option only is okay if you do not mind losing some of the photo.
-For instance, let’s say you have a nice shot of the kids and you want to place it in a standard size frame like 20×16 inches.
-Unless you can Photoshop you way out of it, you have to trim some of the image on the sides to accommodate the frame.
-The only problem is it takes out too much of the kids.
+But what do you do when you want to frame your print, and most of the frames you find at your closest art supply store are limited to common sizes, which don’t match your image?
+You can always choose to crop your image, but this option is only okay if you do not mind losing some of the photo.
+For instance, let’s say you have a nice shot of the kids and you want to place it in a standard-size frame, like 20×16 inches.
+Unless you can Photoshop your way out of it, you have to trim some of the image on the sides to accommodate the frame.
+The only problem is that it takes out too many of the kids.

 Uncropped original photograph